JasherIO/jasher.io/src/data/blog/2018-12-03-beginners-guide-to-tournaments.md

 You are interested in organizing a tournament.
 Do you know why?
 Are you looking to build a professional organization?
 Are you looking to build a community?
 Are you looking to fill a niche area?

+The "why" helps you with decisions and priorities.

 RLXL was created to raise money for charity through *Rocket League* tournaments.
 The "why" drove decisions.
 We partnered with community organizations from across the world